Deon-Trevor/Sync_Pundit/_posts/lessons/2017-03-20-make-your-jekyll-website-amazing.md

 css:
 js:
 bgcolor: ff5a71
-keywords: fullit, web desing, css, html, bootstrap
+keywords: helium, web desing, css, html, bootstrap 4
 canonical: https://fullit.github.io
 ---
 {% include JB/setup %}

+Jekyll can give you the possibility to make awesome websites in minutes that are **more faster than major other sites in the world** <!--more-->

 ## How you can make an Amazing Website?

-Jekyll can give you the possibility to make awesome websites in minutes that are **more faster than major other sites in the world** <!--more-->

 Use this template to generate a great jekyll website via a full of slide system make by fullpage.js and build quick your pages using the last version of Bootstrap 4.